 D8.
 What is so special about the Mark?

-The mark identifies individuals who have met education, examination, experience and ethics requirements established by the Certified Financial Planner Board of Standards, Inc., (CFP Board) of Denver, Colorado.
-The CFP Board owns the Certificate and licenses qualified individuals to use this mark and refer themselves as " Licensees".
+The mark identifies individuals who have met education, examination, experience and ethics requirements established by the Financial Planner Standard Board (FPSB).
 The designation is an internationally recognised mark for the highest level of competence in financial planning.

 D9.
 When do I qualified for the Mark?

-You will earn your Certificate once you have completed and pass all six (6) modules with 3 years of relevant Financial Planning work experience.
+You will earn your Certificate once you have completed and pass all four (4) modules with 3 years of relevant Financial Planning work experience.

 D10.
 What do you mean by "relevant Financial Planning work experience"?